rombie/contrail-controller/specs/bgp_mvpn.md

 MVpnManager who is a listener to this route, upon route change notification

 1. Register /32 Source address is for resolution in PathResolver.
-2. Create/Update DB-State in MvpnManager::RouteStatesMap inside the project
+2. Create/Update DB-State in MVpnManager::RouteStatesMap inside the project
-   (S,G) specific MvpnManagerPartition object.
+   (S,G) specific MVpnManagerPartition object.

 When ever this address is resolvable (or otherwise), the Type-7 route is notified and the route replicator tries to replicate the path.